Designed by renowned architect Douglas J Cardinal, this stunning building, previously known as Odyssium, is difficult to ... More

 TELUS World of Science

 Designed by renowned architect Douglas J Cardinal, this stunning building, previously known as Odyssium, is difficult to miss.
 There's plenty to see and do, including interactive displays, shows, a learning center, observatory, IMAX theater, computer labs, birthday party hosting, several space and science galleries, as well as a cafe and gift shop.
-Since it opened in 1984, the 18,000 square-meter science center has been attracting visitors in ever-increasing numbers.
+Since it opened in 1984, the massive science center has been attracting visitors in ever-increasing numbers.
 The current rate of visitors at TELUS World of Science is about 500,000 people per year.
-Opening hours vary seasonally.
+Opening hours vary according to season.

 I used to love going to Telus World of Science as a kid.
 Remembering the exhibits and the fun of being there, I thought it would be equally as fun for my children (aged 4 and 7 years).
 Making it a family outing, I brought my Gram along for the ride.